subha-v/navigation-poc/README.md

    ```

 3. **Configure iOS app**:
-   - Open `NavigationPoC` in Xcode
+   - Open `VNXNavigationApp.xcodeproj` in Xcode
-   - Update `SupabaseService.swift` with your credentials (already configured)
+   - Supabase credentials are in `Sources/Config/SupabaseConfig.swift`
+   - Server IP is in `Sources/Config/ServerConfig.swift`
-   - Set your Apple Developer Team ID
+   - Set your Apple Developer Team ID in project settings
    - Build and run on devices

 4. **Access web interface**: